pagehelper/Mybatis-PageHelper/wikis/en/HowToUse.md

 public interface CountryMapper {
     List<Country> selectByPageNumSize(User user);
 }
-//When the pageNumKey! = null && pageSizeKey! = null in the user, this method will be automatically pagination List<Country> list = countryMapper.selectByPageNumSize(user);
+//When the pageNum! = null && pageSize! = null in the user instance, this method will be automatically pagination List<Country> list = countryMapper.selectByPageNumSize(user);

 //6.
 ISelect interface